ines-tools/ines-backbone/README.md

 ## Notes about the transformation

 - The timesteps are in timestamp form in INES.
 Backbone timesteps are transformed by setting the timestamp of the first timestep in backbone_to_ines_settings.yaml.

+- The settings file contains the time structure information as these are not in the gdx file.

 - If timeseries only has one forecast f00, the forecast dimension is removed.